adrsh-23/ChallengeTillFIT/README.md

 ## Challenges We Faced

   *  In order to connect to the backend i.e Firebase we had to provide the sha-256 but due to internal error we had to switch to traditional login and signup instead of google sign up.
-  *  The overall responsiveness of the app had to be handled due to multiple devices being used to debug
+  *  The overall responsiveness of the app had to be handled due to multiple devices being used to debug (Used Media query in order for responsiveness)
-  *  Data from the firebase was not being retrieved due to firestore rules being different
+  *  Data from the firebase was not being retrieved due to firestore rules being different (changed firestore rules i.e if auth.user!=null access granted)
-  *  Multiple Flutter packages were causing inter-dependancy issues
+  *  Multiple Flutter packages were causing inter-dependancy issues (Tried each package combination to get the optimal versioning)
-  *  Sign up page was first loading the homepage rather than signing in first
+  *  Sign up page was first loading the homepage rather than signing in first (asynchronous function was used)
-  *  Data being retrived late due to poor internet connectivity caused null error
+  *  Data being retrived late due to poor internet connectivity caused null error (added circular progress indicator)
-  *  Notifications page had to be refreshed in order for new notifications to be shown
+  *  Notifications page had to be refreshed in order for new notifications to be shown (Stream builder was used which dynamically checks for updates)
-  *  Pixels overflow in profile and dashboard page
+  *  Pixels overflow in profile and dashboard page (Media Query Used)
   *  In order to accept the users challenge, the document's id was not being retrieved causing this feature to bug out.
+(Current index of the listview was used in order to execute the complete function)

 ## Technologies Used